 Asana Gantt Chart

-While Asana does not have built-in support for Gantt charts, you can use two options.
-One is to upgrade to premium plan and use the Project Timeline feature.
+One option is to upgrade to a premium plan and use the Project Timeline feature.
 It looks like a simplified Gantt chart.

-In order to use Project Timeline in Asana, you need to assign each task to a team member; set Start and Due dates and arrange tasks in the correct chronological order.
-When you switch to the Calendar view, you will be able to see the Project Timeline against the backdrop of the calendar.
+To use Project Timeline in Asana, assign each task to a team member; Set Start and Due dates and arrange tasks in the correct chronological order.
+When you switch to the Calendar View, you will see the Project Timeline against the backdrop of the calendar.

-While not exactly a Gantt Chart, the Project Timeline is a very useful visual tool for managing your projects.
-But if you absolutely must have Gantt Chart, you can use Instagantt.
+While not exactly a Gantt Chart, the Project Timeline is a useful visual tool for managing your projects.
+But if you must have Gantt Chart, you can use Instagantt.

 To use Instagantt, go to Instagantt website and click the Sign In with Asana button in the top right hand corner.
-Once you validate your Asana account, it will be linked with Instagantt.
+Once you validate your Asana account, Instagantt will link to your Asana account.

-You can connect your Asana projects with Instagantt by clicking the Connect Project button in the left hand navigation.
-You can select your Asana project you want to connect with Instagantt.
-After you connect the project, you can see the project and its tasks in Instagantt in the form of a Gantt Chart.
+You connect your Asana projects with Instagantt by clicking the Connect Project button in the left-hand navigation.
+You select the Asana project you want to connect with Instagantt.
+After you connect the project, you can see the project and its tasks in Instagantt in the form of a Gantt chart.

 You can make changes to task schedule in Instagantt, re-arrange tasks, assign tasks to team members and mark tasks complete.
 You can also create subtasks within a task in Instagantt.

-Using Instagantt to create your project schedule is easier because you can see the tasks visually, move them around and create dependencies.
+Using Instagantt to create your project schedule is easier because you can see the tasks, move them around and create dependencies.
 You don’t need a paid Instagantt plan to create dependencies between tasks.
 This is another feature available only in the paid version of Asana.
-This is a very useful feature and a big reason many people use Instagantt.
+This is a useful feature and a big reason many people use Instagantt.

-You don’t need to do anything to sync changes between Instagantt and Asana: all changes made in one place are automatically updated in the other.
-So if you add a new task in Asana it will immediately show up in Instagantt.
-Similarly, if you update the due date of a task in Instagantt, it will immediately reflect in Asana.
+You need not do anything to sync changes between Instagantt and Asana.
+It automatically updates all changes made in one place in the other.
+So if you add a new task in Asana it will show up in Instagantt.
+Similarly, if you update the due date of a task in Instagantt, it will reflect in Asana.

 You can export your project from Instagantt into PDF or Excel formats.
 This makes it easy to share your projects with people who are not using Asana or don’t have access to your Organization or Workspace.